2018 DATES ARE NOW AVAILABLE Click here to see information on securing a team for 2018. Don't miss out!

 SEE NEW HONDURAS VIDEOS!
 Two new Honduras videos are now posted on this page.
 The shorter one (Top Video - 4.5 minutes) is a good introduction to the ministry and can be used for general promotion.
 The longer version (Bottom Video - 11 minutes) give a more comprehensive look at a day of ministry in Honduras.
 Share these with your team members, and with other churches in your area!

-ABOUT OUR MINISTRY: NCBM has been sending teams to Honduras since 1998.
+ABOUT OUR MINISTRY: North Carolina Baptists on Mission (NCBM) has been sending teams to Honduras since 1998.
 The purpose of our being in Honduras is to partner with Honduran congregations in proclaiming the gospel of Christ.
 All teams (including construction) are encouraged to participate in evangelistic outreach to the communities in which they work.
-This may include prayer walks, door-to-door visitation, VBS or Backyard Bible Clubs for the children, etc. Most of our area of focus in 2016 will be south of Tegucigalpa, in and around the Choluteca area, as there are many needs in that area.
+This may include prayer walks, door-to-door visitation, VBS or Backyard Bible Clubs for the children, etc. Most of our area of focus in 2018 will be south of Tegucigalpa, in and around the Choluteca area, as there are many needs in that area.

 A mission trip to Honduras is a great way for you and your church to experience international missions and have a lasting impact for Christ!
 Pray about taking a team to Honduras this year or joining as an individual.
 It will be a life-changing event for you and your church.
 General information about 2018 trips is listed below.
 Dates and information for 2018 trips are now available - click here for a downloadable flyer.